mrjoes/tornadio2/README.rst

 Unfortunately, disconnection is bugged in socket.io.
 If you close socket connection, `io.connect` to the same endpoint will silently fail.
-If you try to forcibly connect associated socket, you will end up having your callbacks called twice, etc.
+If you try to forcibly connect associated socket, it will work, but you have to make sure that you're not setting up callbacks again, as you will end up having your callbacks called twice.

 For now, if your main connection was closed, you have two options:
 ::

     var conn = io.connect(addr, {'force new connection': true});
+    conn.on('message', function(msg) { alert('msg') });

 or alternative approach:
 ::